apache/maven-site/content/markdown/repositories/dependencies.md

 under the License.
 -->

-A dependency is a connection between a Maven project and an artifact that Maven adds to a classpath or uses when building the project.
+A dependency is a connection between a Maven project and an artifact.
+Maven will add the artifact to one or more of the project's classpaths or otherwise use it when building the project.
 A dependency includes the artifact coordinates (group ID, artifact ID, and version) and metadata about how the artifact is used by the project.
 This metadata includes the scope in which the artifact is